 Conducting PCTs embedded in healthcare system settings requires efforts at directly involving diverse stakeholders, including delivery system leaders, operational personnel, IT staff, statisticians, and frontline care providers.
 Input from these stakeholders is an important part of the trial’s design and planning.
 Establishing and maintaining good relationships and communication are essential for the long-term success of the trial.

-Study teams should identify a co-investigator at each study site who will serve as an integral project member and a site champion over the course of the project.
+Study teams should identify at least one co-investigator at each study site who will serve as an integral project member and a site champion over the course of the project.
 Having such a research partner is important in understanding who is affected by the embedded elements of your intervention.
 Champions not only can identify inefficiencies or constraints not evident at higher levels of the organization, but also have experience in fixing problems internally.
 Choosing the right partner is critical.
 They need to have enough experience to know how to effectively troubleshoot within their system and have the respect of system leaders and influence within their organization to implement solutions.
 Both the study team and the healthcare system may need to make adjustments or accommodations for competing priorities throughout the trial planning and execution phases.

 Establishing Partnerships Examples